Anti-Corruption 、Anti-Bribery and Anti-Money Laundering Policy

 4. Avoidance of Conflicts of Interest:

-A. Employees or their related parties hold any position with the Company’s clients, suppliers, or competitors.
+A. Employees or related parties hold any position with the Company’s clients, suppliers, or competitors.

 B. Employees or their related parties have financial interests in the Company's customers, suppliers, or competing companies.